The Golden Clover Awards recognize outstanding achievements of California 4-H members, volunteers, professionals, and groups.

 Sponsored by the Thomas and Dorothy Leavey Foundation

-This category is awarded to 4-H staff and academics who have worked in a staff team (2 or more people) to create a 4-H program, activity or event that has impact in multiple counties as evidenced by evaluation data and has potential for duplication throughout 4-H in California.
+This award recognizes 4-H professionals who have worked together in a team of two or more people to create a 4-H program, activity or event that has impact in multiple counties, with potential for duplication throughout 4-H in California, as evidenced by evaluation data.

 Eligibility: 4-H Staff

-This category is awarded to 4-H staff who have created successful partnerships with 4-H volunteers, 4-H members and other community organizations.
+This award recognizes a 4-H staff who has created successful partnerships with 4-H volunteers, 4-H members and other community organizations.